2DegreesInvesting/tiltRequirements/README.md

 [![R-CMD-check](https://github.com/2DegreesInvesting/tiltRequirements/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/2DegreesInvesting/tiltRequirements/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The goal of tiltRequirements is help you install and use R packages from [tilt](https://www.tiltsmes.org/).
+The goal of tiltRequirements is to help you install and use R packages from [tilt](https://www.tiltsmes.org/).
 It provides basic documentation and software to prove the following:

 - Your version of R is new enough to work with our packages.
 - You can install the dependencies of our packages from a